Inverse Design of Amorphous Materials with Targeted Properties: Results

 To assess the inverse design capabilities of AMDEN, we created the multi-element glass (MEG) dataset using classical MD simulations (see Methods section for details).
 It features a large variety of compositions, containing eleven different elements.
 We then trained AMDEN on the MEG dataset and conditioned the model on the Young's modulus $E$ and the molar concentration of lithium $C_\text{Li}$.
 These were chosen as they are important properties for an emerging application of glass materials as solid electrolytes for batteries~\cite{ding2024amorphous,kalnaus2023solid}.
 During inference, the target lithium concentration was then set to $C_\text{Li}=0.15$ while the Young's modulus $E$ was set to values ranging from $20$\, to $160$\,GPa.

 The inference results are shown in Fig.~\ref{fig:bmp}.
 As shown in Fig.~\ref{fig:bmp}a, the generated \ch{Li} concentration is in good agreement with the targeted value (within few percent), despite only a very small fraction of the training data containing a similar ratio of \ch{Li} atoms.
 The Young's modulus of the generated structures is shown in Fig.~\ref{fig:bmp}b.
 While a decent correlation between the target and generated modulus is observed, the generated modulus falls short of the target, especially for larger values where it tapers off to about $100$\,GPa.
 The Young's modulus depends on both the material's elemental composition and the structural arrangement of the atoms (i.e., bond strength and bond density), which in practice are influenced by the thermal (and pressure) history of the material.
 There are thus two failure modes, which can explain the discrepancy between the target and obtained moduli in our inference data.
 Either, the model generates the correct composition but fails to accurately recreate the structure that would be obtained from the melt-quench procedure used for the training data generation, or the model already fails to generate the correct compositions necessary to obtain the targeted Young's moduli.
 We thus re-ran melt-quench simulations following the same workflow as in the MEG dataset for all compositions generated by AMDEN to obtain a ground truth for the Young's modulus as a function of composition.
 The Young's moduli of the resulting samples are also shown in Fig.~\ref{fig:bmp}b, revealing a significantly improved correlation with the targeted values except for the extrapolative regime of low Young's modulus where the error in the generated structures appears to counteract the extrapolation error in terms of composition.
 The moduli of the requenched samples are still below the target for high values above 110\,GPa.
-In this regime, the model is extrapolating outside the training data and generating samples with such high moduli might simply not be possible, especially with the additional constraint of rather high \ch{Li} content.
+In this regime, the model is extrapolating outside the training data, and generating samples with such high moduli might simply not be physically realizable, especially with the additional constraint of rather high \ch{Li} content, which tends to reduce network connectivity and thus stiffness~\cite{rouxel2007elastic}.
+Nevertheless, the generated samples extend the property range toward lower Young's modulus values beyond the training distribution, indicating that some degree of extrapolation is achieved.